brooklynrail/brooklynrail-platform/content/people/ken-l-walker.md

 name: Ken L. Walker
 first_name: Ken
 last_name: Walker
-short_bio: Poet **Ken L. Walker** still carries a Kentucky driver's license in his wallet even though he has lived in Brooklyn and Queens for the past five years.
-His criticism and poetry can be found in the _Boxcar_, the_Poetry Project Newsletter_, _Lumberyard_, _The Wolf_, _Crab Orchard Review_, _La Fovea_, _Washington Square_, and _The Seattle Review_.
-He curates and produces the conversation project Cosmot.
+short_bio: Poet **Ken L. Walker** has published two chapbooks, _Antworten_ (translations of Georg Herwegh from Greying Ghost) and _Twenty Glasses of Water_ from Diez.
+He has poems and translations in _Boston Review_, _Tammy_, _Seattle Review_, _Atlas Review_, and _ANMLY_.
+His prose and reviews can be found in _The Poetry Project Newsletter_, _Hyperallergic_, and _Diagram_.
+He holds an MFA from Brooklyn College, works in advertising, and spends the rest of his time documenting drains.
 portraits:
   - media: 2022/03/ken-l-walker
 rail_contributor_url: https://brooklynrail.org/contributor/ken-l-walker